CSUB event gives participants chance to pitch business ideas

 “I like (the event) so far.
 It’s a little nerve-wracking, but it’s something new that I’ve enjoyed,” she said.
 “I like all my team members, all the networking that’s going on.
 My main goal is to get to know who’s in the business community.”

-For Nolan Byers, who takes classes in the Kern High School District’s Regional Occupational Center, the reason he wanted to participate in the event was to gain some business experience.
+For Nolan Byers, who takes classes at the Kern High School District’s Regional Occupational Center, the reason he wanted to participate in the event was to gain some business experience.

 “If my project fails, it fails.
 If it succeeds, it succeeds,” he said.
 “At this point, I’m willing to see what I can gain from this through experience.
 I’m just hoping I can get a lot of business background that could be useful for me in the future.”